Bucklin Point Wastewater Treatment Plant Operations and Maintenance/Storage Buildings

 Project Highlights

-• New construction with program spaces including command centers, call centers, exercise rooms, office and conference room spaces, public viewing spaces, locker rooms
+• New construction with program spaces including command centers, call centers, exercise rooms, office and conference room spaces, public viewing spaces, and locker rooms

 • Integrated high level security system inclusive of anti-tailgate doors at the entrance points